HSBC cuts staff bonus pool, lifts CEO Quinn's total pay

 $3.36 bln

-Some British banks are continuing to pay handsome bonuses while millions of people are being squeezed by rising mortgage rates, the lingering energy crisis and inflation pushing up the cost of everyday goods.
+British banks have faced criticism for continuing to pay substantial bonuses while millions of people are being squeezed by rising mortgage rates, the lingering energy crisis and inflation pushing up the cost of everyday goods.

+"Rather than imposing more costs on ordinary households, the government should tax the windfall profits of banks," said Fran Boait, executive director at Positive Money, which campaigns for a fair financial system.

-Rival NatWest raised its bonus pool by nearly a quarter to 368 million pounds in earnings last week, and almost doubled CEO Alison Rose's pay package to 5.2 million pounds.
+HSBC's rival NatWest raised its bonus pool by nearly a quarter to 368 million pounds in earnings last week, and bumped up CEO Alison Rose's pay package to 5.2 million pounds.

+Barclays meanwhile trimmed its bonus pool slightly, but still paid out 1.8 billion pounds in bonuses.

 ($1 = 0.8313 pounds)

-(Reporting by Lawrence White; additional reporting by Iain Withers; editing by Sinead Cruise)
+(Reporting by Lawrence White and Iain Withers; editing by Sinead Cruise and Louise Heavens)

 ((lawrence.white@thomsonreuters.com; +44 20 7513 5083; Reuters Messaging: @ReutersLawrence))